alephmelo/flask-tutorial/en_US/README.rst

 The ``flaskr`` folder is not a Python package, but just something where we drop our files.
 Later on, we will put our database schema as well as main module into this folder.
 It is done in the following way.
-The files inside the :file:`static` folder are available to users of the application via HTTP.
+The files inside the `static` folder are available to users of the application via HTTP.
 This is the place where CSS and Javascript files go.
-Inside the :file:`templates` folder, Flask will look for `Jinja2`_ templates.
+Inside the `templates` folder, Flask will look for `Jinja2`_ templates.
 The templates you create later on in the tutorial will go in this directory.

 .. _Jinja2: http://jinja.pocoo.org/